 - Place the cover back over the top and let the dough rise again.

 - While the dough is rising, you can prepare your pans or cookie sheet.
-With your fingers or a paper towel, rub lard or shortening on the bottom, and if using loaf pans rub a little up the sides also.
-Now, sprinkle your cornmeal or flour on the bottom and tip over pans or cookie sheet to remove any excess.
+With your fingers or a paper towel, rub lard or shortening on the bottom, and a little up the sides if using loaf pans.
+Now, sprinkle your cornmeal or flour on the bottom and tip over pans or cookie sheets to remove any excess.

 - Next, split the dough in half and shape each piece into an oblong form to fit into two loaf pans or on your cookie sheet.

 - Cover one more time and let rise.

 - Once desired height is reached, place the pans into your already heated oven.

 - Set a cup of water or bowl in the oven if you want a chewy crust.

 - Cook for 40 minutes depending on your type of oven or until the bottom is golden and the bread sounds hollow when you flick the top of a loaf with your finger.

 - In the picture, you will see two loaves of finished Sicilian Bread.
 The first one has nothing on it, while the second I have rubbed a little more olive oil on the top to give it a golden hue.

 - Let finished bread cool on a wire rack and serve with a homemade soup or fresh with a little butter and honey.